Speakers announced for Folk Education Network Development Day at Cecil Sharp House

 We are delighted to be able to put the lived experience of disabled people at the forefront of this day’s workshops and talks.

-Penny Lury – Co-Leader, Milkmaid Molly and former SEN/D school teacher.
+Penny Lury she/her – Co-Leader, Milkmaid Molly and former SEN/D school teacher and Founder, Mrs Gill Bosley she/her.
 Milkmaid Molly are a music and dance performance group for adults with learning disabilities and non-disabled dancers and musicians, based in Bury St Edmunds.
 Penny will present a case study and screen a short film of a performance by the group.

-Emmie Ward – Lead tutor, and Roary Neat, tutor, EFDSS’ Inclusive Folk programme for learning disabled young people will present their learning resource, Dancing Days: Using Folk Arts in Inclusive Settings.
+Emmie Ward she/her– Lead tutor, and Roary Neat they/them - tutor, EFDSS’ Inclusive Folk programme for learning disabled young people will present their learning resource, Dancing Days: Using Folk Arts in Inclusive Settings.
 The session will include a short practical workshop based on the resource.

 This workshop and discussion day is for anyone who is interested in broadening the accessibility of folk dance teaching practice and performance, or anyone who is interested in finding out more about accessible and inclusive practice.
 Our focus will be on disability inclusion.
 There will be opportunities available for all to participate in dance and discussion.